TheAdameia/Fantasy-Football-Golf-Scoring/README.md

-# Fantasy Golfball V0.5.0 (Alpha)
+# Fantasy Golfball (Alpha)
-Alternatively, Fantasy Football with Golf Scoring (lowest score wins) https://fantasygolfball.org
+The trivia-inspired Fantasy Football Game.
+How well do you remember the bit players of yesteryear? \

-## But why?
+Lowest score wins (golf rules). \
-Fantasy Golfball is a fantasy football webapp for those that want to play fantasy football with a quirky, irreverent ruleset.
-It is currently in alpha testing following completion of MVP features.
+https://fantasygolfball.org

 ## Technologies Used
 - React/JS, C#/.NET, CSS